My rates are straightforward and can be easily estimated without having to e-mail/fill-out a form for a price quote.

 |No additional charge -

 |Ceremony at same site as reception but in a

 different room or location on the premises

 |Ceremony at a different site than the reception

 (requires travel between the two sites)

 Above ceremony charges include setup/tear-down of my portable, 150-watt Peavey Escort secondary sound system, wireless "headset" microphone for your officiant, additional mic on-stand for any readers and/or singers (also serves as backup for the headset mic), 15 minutes of preludial music, processional music, any music required during the ceremony itself, recessional music, and closing announcement to dismiss guests (if requested).
 My attendance at any rehearsal prior to the event day is NOT included in the ceremony charge.
 If you'd like me to attend your rehearsal, I'm happy to do so assuming I have no schedule conflicts.
 Please expect to pay me for my time though.
 (I determine that amount on an individual basis.
 Let me know your requirements and we'll go from there.)

 My eight (8) Chauvet EZpar 64 RGBA Uplights are available for your event at a cost of $160.00 ($20.00 per light).
-I provide the Uplighting Package at no charge as part of my 10% Discount Promotion for events taking place between January 1st and March 31st, and select "non-Saturday" dates April through December.
+I provide the Uplighting Package at a 50% discount ($80.00) as part of my 10% Discount Promotion for events taking place between January 1st and March 31st, and select "non-Saturday" dates April through December.
 The eight uplights are sufficient to cover a small room or a specific area in a larger venue.